-As they grow and mature into the Primary class, the individual child will learn to gradually take ever more responsibility for their own learning under the guidance and mentoring of a teacher.
+As they grow and mature, the individual child will learn to gradually take ever more responsibility for their own learning under the guidance and mentoring of a teacher.

-Throughout the year, all children will constantly receive lessons and be working with activities of the core curriculum; these are:
+Throughout the year, all children will receive lessons and be working with the activities from the core curriculum; these are:

 English, Mathematics, Science, Art and Design, Computing, Design Technology, Geography, History, French, Music, Physical Education

-The curriculum is embedded in the Montessori Great Lesson, a series of stories and lessons that are designed to provide an understanding of the history of the universe.
-The exploration of these Great Lessons will lead to a focus on specific curriculum areas throughout the year; these are laid out in the curriculum folders.
 Children are not assigned homework by teachers, but are encouraged and advised on how to continue their research at home.
 There is an expectation they should read to their parents and practice weekly spellings.
-Parents are informed about current projects via letters and our Facebook page.
+Parents are informed about current projects via letters, email and our Facebook page.